 Quick Tip

-If raw red onions are too strong for you, soak them in salted ice-cold water for 10 minutes, then drain and dry before adding to your salad.
+If raw red onion is too strong, soak it in ice-cold salted water for 10 minutes.
+Drain and dry before adding to the salad.

 Featured Comment